Migracode-Barcelona/curriculum/readme.md

 #### Generate a token

-You'll need to get a fine-grained GitHub API token which allows read-only access to all public CYF repos from [this page](https://github.com/settings/tokens?type=beta).
+You'll need to get a fine-grained GitHub API token which allows read-only access to all public repos from [this page](https://github.com/settings/tokens?type=beta).

 Click "Generate new token", enter a token name (can be anything), and how long you want the token to last (if you're doing a one-off contribution, pick a short value; if you're going to be a regular contributor, maybe a longer value).